 The role of dietary factors in stroke is apparent from the disorder’s pathophysiology.
-Because ischemic strokes are caused by atherosclerosis, they are more common in the presence of high blood cholesterol concentrations, which, in turn, are strongly linked to dietary saturated fat and cholesterol and a low fiber intake, among other contributors to cardiovascular risk.
+Because ischemic strokes are caused by atherosclerosis, they are more common in the presence of high blood cholesterol concentrations, which, in turn, are strongly linked to dietary saturated fat and cholesterol, and a low fiber intake, among other contributors to cardiovascular risk.
 Similarly, hypertension contributes to both ischemic and hemorrhagic stroke, so diets that are high in saturated fat or sodium or low in potassium would tend to increase risk.
-A diet high in potassium, low in sodium, and rich in vegetables, fruits, cereal fiber, and whole grains may be ideal for reducing stroke risk.
+A diet high in potassium, low in sodium, and rich in vegetables, fruits, cereal fiber, and whole grains may reduce stroke risk.

 In epidemiologic studies, the following factors are associated with reduced stroke risk: